JulienGrv/CarND-LaneLines-P1/writeup.md

 1. Edges detection using Canny filter
 1. Selecting Region of Interest (ROI) using fillPoly
 1. Lines detection using HoughLinesP filter
-1. Finding lane lines in the detected lines with the custom draw_lines() function (explained in [Drawing Lines](#drawing-lines)
+1. Finding lane lines in the detected lines with the custom draw_lines() function (explained in [Drawing Lines](#drawing-lines))
-1. Add found lines to initial image using addWeigthed
+1. Adding found lines to initial image using addWeigthed

-In the 2 following subsections, I detail the cropping of the ROI and the draw_lines() function which are the only part that includes changes of my own.
+In the 2 following subsections, I detail the cropping of the ROI and the draw_lines() function which are the only parts that includes changes of my own.

 ### Cropping Region of Interest